-Completion of 72 semester hours with a minimum cumulative grade point average.
-Included are a 24

-- hour Bible and theology core, 39 hour counseling core, and a 9 hour cognate. - A minimum of 36 semester hours must be achieved at Grand Rapids Theological Seminary by transfer students. - 3.
-Advanced standing credit is limited to 1/6 of the degree program requirements (12 hours). - 4.
-Credits achieved online and/or by distance education are limited to a maximum of five courses within the degree program. - Evidence of personal commitment to Jesus Christ and a life pattern of moral character and conduct. - 6.
-Completion of all assessments. - Participation in entrance, mid-point and exit assessments. - 8.
-Submission of all student learning portfolio requirements. - Successful completion of the practicum and internship requirements. - 10.
-The meeting of all financial obligations. - 11.
-Five years from matriculation are permitted to complete all degree requirements. - 12.
-Participation in commencement. - Graduates of this degree program will have the option of receiving a Cornerstone University diploma.
+- Completion of 72 semester hours with a minimum 2.5 cumulative grade point average.
+Included are a 24 hour Bible and theology core, 39 hour counseling core, and a 9 hour cognate. - 2.
+A minimum of 36 semester hours must be achieved at Grand Rapids Theological Seminary by transfer students. - Advanced standing credit is limited to 1⁄4 of the degree program requirements (18 hours). - 4.
+Credits achieved online and/or by distance education are limited to a maximum of eight courses (24 hours) within the degree program. - 5.
+Evidence of personal commitment to Jesus Christ and a life pattern of moral character and conduct. - 6.
+Completion of all assessments, including entrance, midpoint and exit assessments. - 7.
+Successful completion of the practicum and internship requirements. - 8.
+The meeting of all financial obligations. - 9.
+Five years from matriculation are permitted to complete all degree requirements. - 10.
+Participation in commencement. - 11.
+Graduates of this degree program will have the option of receiving a Cornerstone University diploma.